JohnRicMerque/js-game-dev-practice/shooter-game/README.md

 <img src="./images/shootergamepreview.gif"/>

 ## What I learned
-Incorporating delta time to unify speed accross devices with different processing speed.
-Familiarizing with and setting classes and class methods and properties to construct an element in the game and make it interact with other elements.
-Using arrays to house class instances, and push and filter method to add and delete them to the canvas.
-Using sprite animation and event-triggered animation.
-Over-all algorithm and logic in game development and vanilla JavaScript.
+In this tutorial incorporating delta time to unify game speed accross devices with different processing speed was introduced.
+This makes sure that computers with faster processing speed would run the program in the same speed to those with slower processor speeds.
+I also familiarized more with and setting classes and class methods and properties to construct an element in the game and make it interact with other elements.
+In this tutorial I also learned that you can use arrays to house class instances, and push and filter method to add and delete them to the canvas.
+There was also great input values discussed in using sprite animation, motion patterns, sound effects and event-triggered animation.
+Over-all, it was a fun learning experience and although I came here to learn how to develop JS games for my subject requirement I actually absorbed a lot more value as well in generic programming logic and devising JavaScript algorithms.

 ## Reference
 JavaScript Shooter Game Tutorial by Franks Laboratory<br/>